netdata/netdata/packaging/installer/OTHERS.md

 ## Synology

 The [64-bit static installer](#pre-built-static-binary-for-linux-64-bit) works fine if your Synology NAS uses the `amd64` architecture.
-That script will install Netdata into `/opt/netdata`, making future removal safe and simple.
+That script installs Netdata into `/opt/netdata`, making future removal safe and simple.

-When Netdata is first installed, it will run as `root`.
-This may or may not be acceptable for you, and since other installations run it as the `netdata` user, you might wish to do the same.
-This requires some extra work:
+When you first install Netdata on Synology, it runs as `root`.
+If running Netdata with escalated privileges isn't acceptable for you, you can manually change the user/group:

 1. Create a group `netdata` via the Synology group interface.
 Give it no access to anything.
 2. Create a user `netdata` via the Synology user interface.
 Give it no access to anything and a random password.
 Assign the user to the `netdata` group.
-Netdata will chuid to this user when running.
+Netdata changes its user/group to this user when running.
 3. Change ownership of the following directories, as defined in [Netdata's security design](../../docs/netdata-security.md#security-design):

 ```